Christa McAuliffe was supposed to be the first American civilian in space — but her story ended in tragedy when her space shuttle exploded in 1986.

 Weeks later, Christa McAuliffe began training for the experience that would change her life — and tragically end it.

-The Devastating Death Of Christa McAuliffe In The Challenger Disaster
+Her Death In The Challenger Disaster

 According to Biography, Christa McAuliffe began preparing for her space mission in September 1985.
 She spent 120 days in astronaut training at the Johnson Space Center in Houston, Texas, returning home only for the holidays.